Organic Gardening Tips

 It’s easy to go organic!
 Here at theGardenPages we have been (mostly) organic gardening for years.
 Not because we’re on a crusade to change the world, just because it is easier, safer and often much less expensive.

 You do not have to swear off all chemicals immediately to be an organic gardener.
-You can go organic in small or large ways, that work for you.
+You can go organic in small or large ways — it’s what work for you, especially if you are just starting out on your organic journey.
 We’d like to help you make the transition smoothly.

-Here are a few organic tips that have worked for me in the garden.
+Here are a few organic tips that have worked for me in my garden.

 Aphids; Sometimes the best way to get rid of them is to just spray them off with a hose.
 Use a strong spray and blast them off.
 Normally that is enough to decimate the population.